 Of particular interest to Taylor are IP issues surrounding video games and the gaming industry.
 In fact, he has published two related articles: “Are Your Software Trade Secrets Just Undiscovered Willful Infringement?” and “Superformula and Prometheus: A Procedurally-Generated ‘Non-Story’.”
 On the subject of trademark infringement, Taylor co-authored a piece entitled, “Can E-Mail and Screen Names Infringe?
 Cases Indicate That Such Net Use May Constitute a Trademark Violation.”

 Notably, Taylor was named to the 2017 list of Southern California Rising Stars by Super Lawyer Magazine.
 Not only is he an outstanding attorney, Taylor is also a level 1 sommelier, currently working toward level 2 certification.
 In addition, he brews his own craft beer.
-Not surprisingly, Taylor is keen on expanding his sphere of practice to include alcohol law (e.g., regulatory issues and licensing).
+Not surprisingly, Taylor's sphere of practice includes alcohol law (e.g., regulatory issues and licensing).

 ANDA Litigation: Represented a leading specialty pharmaceutical company in a variety of cases, including ANDA litigation, patent disputes and other matters.